Abeid Amani Karume International Airport: Terminals

-Terminal 1

 Terminal 1 is an inactive terminal that was used during the British protectorate of Zanzibar.
 This is a small building found on the northern side of terminal 2 and currently used as the airport office.

-Terminal 2

 Terminal 2 is active for all landing aircraft.
 A new shelter on the entrance of the airport has been put in place.

-Terminal 3

 Construction of the third terminal started in January 2011 by the Chinese Beijing Construction Engineering Group.
 A new apron of 100000 m2 will replace the existing 21000 m2.
 The project is estimated to cost about US$70.4 million.
 On completion, it will have the capacity to serve up to 1.5 million passengers per year.
-The new terminal was expected to be operational in 2014, but construction work delayed due to financial and technical reasons.
+The new terminal was expected to be operational in 2014, but construction work was delayed due to financial and technical reasons.
 The new terminal was inaugurated in September 2020 and started operation in early 2021.
-Terminal 3 serves international flights while terminal 2 serves both domestic and some international flights.
+Terminal 3 serves international flights while Terminal 2 serves both domestic and some international flights.

 Airlines and destinations

 Passenger

-The following passenger airlines operate at Abeid Amani Karume International Airport.
+The following airlines operate regular scheduled and charter flights at Zanzibar Airport: